codeartists/codeartists-com/How-to-start-with-Backbone.js-A-simple-skeleton-app.md

 <a name="philosophy"></a>
 ## 1. Philosophy

-Part of the success of [Rails](http://rubyonrails.com) was the conventions and it's predefined directory tree.
+Part of the success of [Rails](http://rubyonrails.com) was the conventions and its predefined directory tree.
 While looking overwhelming and maybe annoying to a beginner at first, it soon becomes liberating.
 With experience things fall into place, and soon you feel feel like every tiny bit of code has it's dedicated home.